-Newly diagnosed patients with DLBCL in our hospital from January 2018 to October 2019 were included in this study.
+Newly diagnosed patients with DLBCL in our hospital from January 2016 to January 2018 were included in this study.
 Exclusion criteria: age > 18 years, other complicated malignancies, viral infections with HIV, cytomegalovirus, or hepatitis B, leukemia, aplastic anemia, and autoimmune diseases.
 DLBCL patients were divided into two groups according to the presence of anemia: DLBCL without anemia and DLBCL with anemia; each group consisted of thirty patients.
 Statistical analysis showed that there was no significant difference of the age, sex, weight, and duration of disease between the above two groups.
 Meanwhile, contemporaneous healthy volunteers coming to our hospital for physical examination were selected to be the control group.
-All experiments were performed in accordance with the regulations of The Third Affiliated Hospital of Chongqing Medical University (Chongqing, China) and were approved by the Ethics Committee of The Third Affiliated Hospital of Chongqing Medical University.

 Lymphoma tissues in each group were collected for paraffin sectioning.
 A portion of the tissues was stained with hematoxylin & eosin dyes (H&E) (ZsBio, Beijing, China) to examine the pathological changes, and others were subjected to immunohistochemical staining.
 Briefly, 3% H2O2 and sheep serum blocking solution (ZsBio, Beijing, China) were applied to the dewaxed paraffin sections which then were washed three times with PBS.
 Subsequently, these sections were incubated with primary antibodies including Ki-67, CD31, P-AMPK and CPT1A (antibodies were purchased from Abcam, USA) overnight at 4 ˚C and washed three times with PBS.
 Afterwards, Biotin-labeled secondary antibody and streptavidin working solution (ZsBio, Beijing, China) were sequentially added.
 Finally, sections were counterstained with hematoxylin (ZsBio, Beijing, China) for 10 min after colored staining agents were developed and observed under a microscope.